cathxrsis/cathxrsis.github.io/posts/2020-09-06-Type-Classes.md

      inv:    self -> forAll(m | exists(mZero | mAdd(m, mZero) == m))
      inv:    self -> forAll(m | forAll (n | forAll (o | mAdd(m, mAdd(n, o)) == mAdd(mAdd(m, n), o))))

 Personally, I find the OCL a lot harder to read than Idris.
-Its somewhat unfortunate that the UML and OCL developers hadn't encountered the ML family of languages as OCL could be have been understandable to the average engineer without losing its formality.
+Its somewhat unfortunate that the UML and OCL developers hadn't encountered the ML family of languages as OCL could be have been more easily grokkable to the average engineer without losing its formality.
 Perhaps we'd have had a UML based on category theory; the third part of the Curry-Howard-Lambek Isomorphism.

 ## conclusion